2023 Solar Incentives Guide for Westbury, NY - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
-An incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a predetermined percentage of your solar system's cost.
+Federal incentives are the type of incentives that you are most likely to have some familiarity with.
+A federal incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a specified percentage of your solar system's cost.

-The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as retitling it the Clean Energy Credit).
-For solar system installations that begin after January 1, 2022 and are completed by the end of 2032, homeowners may be eligible for a credit for 30% of the total cost.
-This percentage will decrease annually after 2032 until the Clean Energy Credit ends in 2035.
-Starting in 2023, the expansion will also make credits for energy storage systems even easier to claim.
+In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now dubbed the Clean Energy Credit.
+For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners may be eligible for a credit for 30% of the total cost.
+After 2033, the percentage will decrease annually until the Clean Energy Credit expires in 2035.
+Starting in 2023, the program expansion will also make credits for energy storage systems even easier to claim.

 State & Local Solar Incentives